Ruby Friedman

-Ruby Friedman is an American singer, musician and composer with roots in Los Angeles, New Orleans and New York, who fronts the Ruby Friedman Orchestra.
+Ruby Friedman is an American singer, musician and composer with roots in Los Angeles, New Orleans and New York City, who fronts the Ruby Friedman Orchestra.
 Known for her powerful, emotive voice, Friedman’s music is characterized by poignant intensity, rousing choruses and a wide variety of influences and styles, with some songs that emerge as lyrical portrayals of forgotten women of history.

 Early life and education

 Friedman was born and raised in Los Angeles and studied history at UCLA.

 Ruby Friedman Orchestra

 Friedman formed the Ruby Friedman Orchestra in Los Angeles in 2009.
 “The concept was, ‘What would it sound like if a band from 200 years in the future wanted to do music from the 20th century?
 What would that sound like?’” says Friedman.
 “So that’s what it sounds like: It’s an orchestra from the future, doing the past.”

 Live Shows

 Ruby Friedman Orchestra gained a reputation for exuberant live shows in Los Angeles, playing such venues as Hotel Cafe, the Federal, the House of Blues,[35] The Troubadour,[36] The Viper Room,[37], Los Globos,[38] Echoplex,[39] and Pershing Square.

 In 2011, The RFO headlined L.A.’s House of Blues and made appearances in the U.K., including a private show at Iron Maiden lead singer Bruce Dickinson’s birthday cruise on the Thames and a sold-out show at London’s Troubadour.

 In late 2018, RFO played a quartet of concert appearances opening for Brian Wilson in Southern and Northern California.

 Friedman has opened shows for Oscar-winning actor-musician Jeff Bridges and made guest appearances with Grammy winners Scott Healy’s and Vince Giordano’s big bands and actor-pianist Jeff Goldblum’s jazz ensemble.
 She has twice appeared at the New Orleans Jazz & Heritage Festival.

 Friedman has also provided live backup vocals for many musicians, including Donovan and Heart.
 She has made numerous invited guest appearances, including performances with Bernard Fowler, with Grammy Award nominee Scott Healy [40], with the Jeff Goldblum's [41] jazz ensemble, and at many events at the Sayers Club.[42]
 She performed an acoustic invitation-only show at the Turn Gallery in Soho,[43] accompanied by Imani Coppola,[44] Matthew Steer, Maiya Sykes, Ben Crippin Taylor, and Conor Brendan.[45]
 She has also headlined shows at Mississippi Studios in Portland and been a featured guest vocalist at shows by the Portland-based Low Bar Chorale, an audience-choir project headed by Ben Landsverk, RFO musical director.